|Okay, okay. It might be a couple of months.|

 5 Write At the Same Time Every Day

 Some writers swear by a specific time (mornings, quite often).
-But really you are the only one that knows when your personal magic happens.
+But really you are the only you know when your personal magic can happen.
 If a time isn't working, try a different time.
-Only you know when your personal magic can happen.

 Sit down at that time every day.
 Do it no matter how badly your world tries to distract you.
 Do it even if your partner sashays towards you wearing kneepads and a lobster bib.
 Unless your mother bursts in with a machete sticking out of her skull and blood fountaining merrily about your office, ignore the world and keep working.
 This should be more important to you than any meeting with a friend.
 It should be more important than being on time for any "real job."
 It should be the most solemn commitment you can make.
 If you have to go out on Friday night and Saturday night and like to turn in early on Sunday so you're ready for the week, then don't pick nights.
 You have to do this every day.
 You might be able to skip one day a week, but really that's even pushing it.